samcabano/python_fundamentals/README.md

 - ### Flow Control

-     - [How Many Trees?](https://github.com/samcabano/python_fundamentals/blob/master/Module%202%20-%20Flow%20Control/How_Many_Trees.py): Calculates the number of trees in Sacramento using flow control.
+     - [How Many Trees?](https://github.com/samcabano/python_fundamentals/blob/master/Module%202%20-%20Flow%20Control/How_Many_Trees.py): Calculates the number of trees in Sacramento, exploring the concept of flow control.

 - ### Conditionals and Lists